rnaimehaom/Variant-Calling-with-Samtools/README.md

 scp user_name@transfer.cam.uchc.edu:/UCHC/LABS/CBC/Tutorials/Main_working_Tutorials/Introduction-to-Variant-Calling/03_fastqc/NA12878.GAIIx.exome_chr22.1E6reads.76bp_fastqc.html .
 ```

-The report will have a summary of your fastqc file.
+The report will have a summary of your FASTQ file.
 ![](/images/fastqc_summary.png)

 Then it will consists of a report on the quality of reads as;